cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING.md

 Note on optional dependencies:

-  * `gettext` - for localization support; if you plan to only use English you can skip it
+  * `intltool` - for building localization files; if you plan to only use English you can skip it

 You should be able to figure out what you are missing by reading the compilation errors and/or the output of `ldd` for compiled binaries.